geodynamics/aspect/cookbooks/finite_strain/doc/finite_strain.md

 Becker et al. 2003) for a derivation of this relationship, we can give an intuitive example for the necessity to apply the velocity gradient to the already accumulated deformation, instead of simply integrating the velocity gradient over time.
-Consider a simple one-dimensional &ldquo;grain&rdquo; of length $1.0$, in which case the deformation tensor only has one component, the compression in $x$-direction.
+Consider a simple one-dimensional "grain" of length $1.0$, in which case the deformation tensor only has one component, the compression in $x$-direction.
 If one embeds this grain into a convergent flow field for a compressible medium where the dimensionless velocity gradient is
 $-0.5$ (e.g. a velocity of zero at its left end at $x=0.0$, and a velocity of
-$-0.5$ at its right end at $x=1.0$), simply integrating the velocity gradient would suggest that the grain reaches a length of zero after two units of time, and would then &ldquo;flip&rdquo; its orientation, which is clearly non-physical.
+$-0.5$ at its right end at $x=1.0$), simply integrating the velocity gradient would suggest that the grain reaches a length of zero after two units of time, and would then "flip" its orientation, which is clearly non-physical.
 What happens instead can be seen by solving the equation of motion for the right end of the grain $\frac{dx}{dt} = v = -0.5 x$.
 Solving this equation for $x$ leads to $x(t) = e^{-0.5t}$.
 This is therefore also the